Burien Criminal Defense Attorney

 Free Initial Consultation

-Have you been charged with DUI, Assault DV or another crime in Burien?
-Call Evergreen Criminal Defense at (425) 355-5300 to schedule a free no-risk legal consultation and case evaluation.
+Have you been charged with Assault / DV, DUI or another crime in Burien?
+Call Evergreen Criminal Defense at (206) 624-1662 to schedule a free no-risk legal consultation and case evaluation.
 Attorney Phil Weinberg understands that your situation is unique.
 He will listen patiently as you describe what happened before offering his honest opinion of how he can help.
+Phil cares about his clients’ legal rights.

 About Burien Courts & Arrests

 The City of Burien currently uses Burien District Court (King County District Court, South Division) to handle misdemeanors, gross misdemeanors, infractions and civil violations.
 It enforces the Burien Municipal Code (BMC), which is similar (or in some sections identical) to the Revised Code of Washington (RCW).
-If you’re arrested by a Burien Police officer, King County Sheriff or Washington State Trooper for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at Burien District Court.
+If you’re arrested by a Burien Police officer, King County Sheriff or Washington State Trooper for a crime like Assault / DV or Drunk Driving / DUI, it is likely your case will be heard at Burien District Court.

 Burien District Court